 How to plan an effective request for proposal (RFP)

-Modern technology is a crucial investment for any organization, but professional and trade associations might hesitate to adopt new technology because of the sticker price.
-Among some leaders who haven’t bought a new AMS in two decades, the price of innovative association management software (AMS) is viewed as prohibitive.
+Some associations might hesitate to adopt new association management software (AMS) because of the sticker price.
+Among some leaders who haven’t bought a new AMS in two decades, the price of innovative technology is viewed as prohibitive.
 In reality, the expense of not investing in modern technology will cost your organization much more.

-Legacy association management software will cost you in product upgrades and complex customizations.
+Legacy AMS platforms will cost you in product upgrades and complex customizations.
 You run the risk of losing staff who are fed up with slow technology and broken processes.
 Members also care about the state of your technology, and if it negatively impacts their member experience they might lapse.
-Because members use innovative online platforms like Instagram, Twitter, TikTok, and LinkedIn every day, they expect a similar technological experience from their association.
+Because members use innovative online platforms like Instagram, TikTok, and LinkedIn every day, they expect a similar technological experience from their association.

 Three steps to prepare your association to buy a modern AMS and plan your RFP